 Although there has been welcome advance warning that the government will extend restrictions effecting residential and commercial landlords, the situation with respect to the restrictions under the Corporate Governance and Insolvency Act 2020 (CIGA2020) and whether they will be extended remains unclear.
 (See our blog here for a fuller analysis of the effect of CIGA on statutory demands and winding up petitions).

 Creditors have been unable (since 27 April 2020) to present a winding up petition based on a failure to satisfy a statutory demand which was served after 1 March 2020.
 You can still serve a demand, but it is essentially a toothless exercise and debtor companies are aware of this.
-Currently the relevant period is set to expire on 31 March 2021.
+Currently the relevant period will end on 30 September 2021.

 Will the Government Maintain the Current Position?

 Nothing has been announced yet; but taking into account the recent announcements over commercial and residential possession and the fact that furlough is extended until September, the cautious observer is likely to conclude that the government is minded to extend the relevant period and support businesses effected by the pandemic.